HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Houdini

 In some ways, CSS Houdini represents the opposite of the CSS-in-JS approach: it allows authors to mix a little JS into their CSS.
-Perhaps in part due to [slow implementation](https://ishoudinireadyyet.com/) (in browsers that aren’t based on Blink) of core parts of the specification, Houdini has struggled to find its feet.
-We find that it’s effectively not used on the open web in 2021: only 1,030 desktop pages and 1,175 mobile pages show evidence of animated custom properties, a feature of Houdini.
+Perhaps in part due to <a hreflang="en" href="https://ishoudinireadyyet.com/">slow implementation</a> (in browsers that aren't based on Blink) of core parts of the specification, Houdini has struggled to find its feet.
+We find that it's effectively not used on the open web in 2021: only 1,030 desktop pages and 1,175 mobile pages show evidence of animated custom properties, a feature of Houdini.
 This is a threefold increase over the 2020 findings, but it looks like it will still be some time before Houdini finds an audience.

 ## Meta